ajaxian79/algorithms/src/ConvertToBase7/README.md

 Edge case: already-sorted input → no swaps performed.

 Edge case: NULL input is rejected by the caller, not by us.

+Input is assumed non-NULL; behavior is undefined otherwise.